Blueprint Pattern

 The Reference Syntax

-Use {{attributeName}} syntax to reference another attribute being created in the same
+Use {{recordName}} syntax to reference another record being created in the same

 blueprint.
 This is replaced with the actual ID after creation: